-In the opinion of the Directors of Vision Super Pty Limited ("e Company"):
+In the opinion of the Directors of Vision Super Pty Limited ("the Company"):

-- (a) The financial statements and notes, set out on pages 4 to 31, are in accordance with the Corporations Act 2001, including: - (i) Giving a true and fair view of the Company's financial position as at 30 June 2016 and of its performance, for the financial year ended on that date, and - (ii) Complying with Australian Accounting Standards (including the Australian Accounting Interpretations) and the Corporations Regulations 2001. - (b) The financial report also complies with International Financial Reporting Standards as described in Note 2, and - (c) There are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable.
+- (a) the financial statements and notes, set out on pages 1 to 32, are in accordance with the Corporations Act 2001, including: - giving a true and fair view of the Company's financial position as at 30 June 2015 and (i) of its performance, for the financial year ended on that date; and - (ii) complying with Australian Accounting Standards (including the Australian Accounting Interpretations) and the Corporations Regulations 2001. - (b) the financial report also complies with International Financial Reporting Standards as described in Note 2, and - (c) there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable.

-Dated at Melbourne this 23 day of September 2016.
+Dated at Melbourne this 24th day of September 2015